jax-parker/Farming_Quiz_For_Kids/README.md

 ### The child will be able to clearly read the questions, click on an answer and use the colours of the boxes to match with the colours of the menu underneath to see if their answer was correct or incorrect.
 The purpose of this is to fulfil user story:<br>
-> As a first time visitor, I want to be able to understand if my question was correct or incorrect.<br>
+> As a first time visitor, I want to be able to understand if my question was correct or incorrect & see my score.<br>
 > As a first time visitor, I want to be able to understand how to navigate to the next question.<br>
 > As a first time visitor, I want to use the site to improve my knowledge of farming.<br>
 > As a returning  and frequent visitor, I want to be familiar with the site and use my experience to to navigate through the quiz.<br>
+> As a returning and frequent visitor, I want to be able to understand if my question was correct or incorrect & see my score.<br>
 > As a returning and frequent visitor, I want to use the site to improve my knowledge of farming.<br>
 ![Question Section](assets/readme-images/question-section.png)